 In 1965, Shamberger, who at the time was the president of the National Reclamation Association, moved to the University of Nevada, Reno, to become Associate Director of the Desert Research Institute and head of the Center for Water Resources Research.
 He retired from that position in 1967.

 Shamberger died on October 13, 1992 in Reno.

 Language of Materials

-Hugh A. Shamberger (1990-1992) was an engineer for the State of Nevada from 1929 until his retirement from the Desert Research Institute in 1967.
-He wrote a series of book on mining history of Nevada.
+Hugh A. Shamberger (1900-1992) was an engineer for the State of Nevada from 1929 until his retirement from the Desert Research Institute in 1967.
+He wrote a series of books on the mining history of Nevada.
 Collection contains research, notes, and photographs created and gathered by Hugh Shamberger for the publication of his book series called Historic Mining Camps of Nevada.

 Arranged alphabetically by location.

 Donated by the Carolyn Shamberger Living Trust in July 2018.

 - Volume 1: Story of the Water Supply for the Comstock (1972)